-Non-token gifts with a legitimate business benefit that have been accepted by an individual for their work or contribution may be retained by the individual where the gift is not likely to bring them or FRV into disrepute, provided that the Fire Rescue Commissioner, Deputy Fire Commissioner or Deputy Secretary has provided written approval.
-Employees must transfer to the FRV official gifts or any gift of cultural significance or significant value.
+Non-token gifts with a legitimate business benefit that have been accepted by an individual for their work or contribution may be retained by the individual where the gift is not likely to bring them or FRV into disrepute, provided that the Fire Rescue Commissioner, a Deputy Fire Rescue Commissioner or the Deputy Secretary has provided written approval.
+Employees must transfer to the FRV all official gifts or any gift of cultural significance or significant value.